api-platform/docs/core/extending-jsonld-context.md

-# Extending JSON-LD context
+# Extending JSON-LD Context

 API Platform Core provides the possibility to extend the JSON-LD context of properties.
-This allows you to describe JSON-LD typed values, inverse properties using the `@reverse` keyword and you can even overwrite the `@id` property this way.
-Everything you define within the following annotation, will be passed to the context, that provides a generic way to extend the context.
+This allows you to describe JSON-LD-typed values, inverse properties using the `@reverse` keyword and you can even overwrite the `@id` property this way.
+Everything you define within the following annotation will be passed to the context.
+This provides a generic way to extend the context.

 ```php
 <?php